How exactly do you say do you speak English in Italian?

 But wait, maybe you speak a third language!

-If you want to ask any person if they speak a certain language, you can use the Parla…? formula we saw earlier on how do ask do you speak English in Italian and add a random nationality from this list:
+If you want to ask any person if they speak a certain language, you can use the Parla…? formula we saw earlier on and add any language from this list:

 - spagnolo (Spanish)

 - tedesco (German)